richpeck/exception_handler/README.md

 This is invoked through a hook called **`config.exceptions_app`**, accessed through the `environment` files of rails `application.rb`, `environments/development.rb`, `environments/production.rb` etc.

-Simply, it gives you a concise, robust way to access all the data of an exception, pushing your app to the next level in branding and usability:
+Simply, it gives you a concise, robust way to access all the data of an exception, pushing your app to the next level in branding and usability.
+There is no other system like this for Rails. `ExceptionHandler` is the *only* Rails production exception handling solution, giving you complete control over the feel of your application, even when it fails:

 ![Parse](/readme/parser.jpg "Parser")